Princely Umanmielen

-Princely Umanmielen (OO---man-_-ME---el---EN; born April 18, 2002) is a Nigerian-American football linebacker for the Carolina Panthers of the National Football League (NFL).
+Princely Umanmielen (OO---man-_-ME---el---EN; born April 18, 2002) is a Nigerian American professional football outside linebacker for the Carolina Panthers of the National Football League (NFL).
 He played college football for the Florida Gators and the Ole Miss Rebels.
 Umanmielen was selected by the Panthers in the third round of the 2025 NFL draft.

 Early life

 Umanmielen attended Manor High School in Manor, Texas, recording 93 tackles with 13 going for a loss, six sacks, two fumble recoveries, and a forced fumble.
 Umanmielen committed to play college football at the University of Florida over offers from Auburn, Baylor, and Texas.

 College career

 Florida

 As a freshman in 2020, Umanmielen notched three tackles with two being for a loss, and two sacks.
 In 2021, he tallied 17 tackles with 1.5 going for a loss, a sack, and a forced fumble.
 In week 10 of the 2022 season, Umanmielen had a strip sack on quarterback Haynes King in a win over Texas A&M. He finished the 2022 season with 39 tackles with 9.5 being for a loss, 4.5 sacks, and two forced fumbles.
 Ahead of the 2023 season, Umanmielen was named preseason third-team all-SEC.
 He was a projected as a late second round pick for the 2024 NFL draft.
 On December 6, 2023, instead of declaring for the draft, he entered the NCAA transfer portal.